Mariam-Elkhelawy/TYDOO/README.md

 # TYDOO

 Welcome to TYDOO, your personal task management application designed to help you stay organized and efficient.
-Below is a guide to help you understand and utilize the features of DoIt Now effectively.
+Below is a guide to help you understand and utilize the features of TYDOO effectively.

 # Features: